lilaspourpre/acl-2020/_pages/calls/tutorials.md

 - AACL 2020 is the 1st Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics ([AACL](http://aaclweb.org/about/index.html)).
 It will be held in Suzhou, China on December 4-7, 2020, jointly with the 9th International Joint Conference on Natural Language Processing (IJCNLP).

 - EMNLP 2020 is the [SIGDAT](https://sigdat.org/) conference on Empirical Methods in Natural Language Processing (EMNLP).
 It will be held in Punta Cana, Dominican Republic on November 8-12, 2020.
+The tutorials will be held on November 11, 2020.

 - [COLING 2020](https://coling2020.org/) is the 28th International Conference on Computational Linguistics.
 It will be held in Barcelona, Spain on September 13-18, 2020.
+The tutorials will be held on September 13-14, 2020.

 ## FEE WAIVING